Grammatical aspect in the Slavic languages: Slavic languages

 The Slavic languages, sometimes known as the Slavonic languages, are a subfamily of the larger Indo-European language family.
 Collectively, they are most closely related to the Baltic languages, best known among them being Lithuanian and Latvian.
 The Slavic languages descend from a common ancestral language known as Proto-Slavic.
-This ancestor experienced internal linguistic fragmentation during the early centuries anno Domini and is generally considered to have diverged around 800 AD when the dialects were no longer fully mutually intelligible with one another, though the languages still retain a level of mutual intelligibility even today.
+This ancestor experienced internal linguistic fragmentation during the early centuries AD and is generally considered to have diverged around 800 AD when the dialects were no longer fully mutually intelligible with one another, though the languages still retain a level of mutual intelligibility even today.

 Within the larger Slavic language family, there are three major subdivisions: East Slavic, West Slavic, and South Slavic.
 East Slavic makes up the vast majority of speakers and includes Russian, Ukrainian, and Belarusian.
 The West Slavic branch is composed of languages such as Polish, Czech, and Slovak.
-South Slavic, the smallest group, comprises Serbo-Croatian – including its localized national varieties of Bosnian, Croatian, Serbian, and Montenegrin – as well as Bulgarian, Macedonian, Slovene, and the historical Old Church Slavonic, which remains in use as a liturgical language in some varieties of Eastern Christian worship, mostly through the various Eastern Orthodox churches.
+South Slavic, the smallest group, comprises Serbo-Croatian – including its localized national varieties of Bosnian, Croatian, Serbian, and Montenegrin – as well as Bulgarian, Macedonian, and Slovene.
+The historical Old Church Slavonic is also a part of the South Slavic subfamily; it remains in use as a liturgical language in some varieties of Eastern Christian worship, mostly through the various Eastern Orthodox churches.